Rpb98/Rpb98.github.io/content/authors/admin/_index.md

 ## About Me

-Ryan Brady is a Astrophysics graduate and current PhD student at UCL.
-His research interests include non-adiabatic dynamics for nuclear motion, high resolution molecular spectrocopy, data modelling, and integration of computational physics amongst theory.
+Hi!
+I am a Astrophysics graduate and current PhD student at UCL.
+My research interests include non-adiabatic dynamics for nuclear motion, high resolution molecular spectrocopy, data modelling, and the integration of computational physics with theoretical frameworks.

+My hobbies include music, which I love, and I have played guitar for 11 years now.
+I also love to hike around the UK, and get a bit of fresh air!